Lab 01: Digital Multimeter Resistance Measurement

-Resistors are color coded for easy reading.
+Resistors are color-coded for easy reading.
 To determine or calculator the resistance and tolerance value of a given resistor color, look for the gold or silver tolerance band and hold the resistor with this band to the right.
-Then read the resistor color code bands from left to right as shown in Figure 1.
+Then read the resistor color code bands from left to the right, as shown in Figure 1.

 Calculating Resistor Value

 The Resistor Color Code system is all well and good but we need to understand how to apply it in order to get the correct value of the resistor.
 The left-hand or the most significant colored band is the band which is nearest to a connecting lead with the color-coded bands being read from left-to-right as follows:

 Digit, Digit, Multiplier = Color, Color x 10 color in Ohm's (Ω)